AudioPixie/TPRTracker/README.md

 Assuming you aren't in Go Mode (or checked off something you shouldn't have...), there should always be a key item you're looking for, so if Fanadi can't find it **it's very likely that Agitha has it**.

+Alternatively, if unrequired dungeons are **not** barren, you could be looking for a key for an unrequired dungeon as only required keys are in the hint pool.

 ### Key Items

 Both Spirit of Light hints and Fanadi's tier 2 and 3 hints are generated from a list of **key items**.
 When a hint is generated, that item is removed from the list.
 Items in your starting inventory are excluded from this list and your settings are taken into account: